 Why doesn't my PowerPoint presentation work on Collaborate?

-Some users of Windows Vista, Windows 7, or Mac OS X may have problems uploading PPT or Keynote files to the whiteboard.
+Some users may have problems uploading PPT or Keynote files to the whiteboard.
 A workaround is to first save the slides as images, and then load the images to the whiteboard.
 Here are the steps for doing so:

 - From the File menu, select Save As.

-- Click on the Load Content button in the upper right-hand corner (near the Blackboard logo).
+- To load the images in Collaborate, click on the Load Content button in the upper right-hand corner (near the Blackboard logo).

 - Navigate to the folder containing the images.

 - Select all of the images in the folder by clicking the first image, then, while holding down the Shift key, select the last image.